dltj/dltj-blog/content/2021-09-23-c4lj-on-two-proposed-metrics.md

 ---
-title: 'On the Code4Lib Journal''s Two Proposed Metrics article'
+title: On the Code4Lib Journal's Two Proposed Metrics article
-modified: 2021-09-23T17:13:08-04:00
+modified: '2021-09-23T17:29:01-04:00'
 category: Meta Category
 categories:
 - L/IS Profession
 tags:
 - code4lib Journal
 - privacy
 ---
 Code4Lib Journal (C4LJ) editor here.
 Becky Yoose's Twitter thread has stirred up a great deal of attention to an article published yesterday.
 This post has my own thoughts on the issue...[published on Twitter](https://twitter.com/DataG/status/1441152347992846340) to match Becky's medium and here on my blog for posterity.